RobHarrand/life-sciences-spreadsheet-best-practice/_episodes/02-guiding-principles.md

 entered.
 It does not contain formatting, italics, bold titles, calculations or plots.
 This is the point at which you start, and to which you should always be able to return.
 Make backups, protect it at all costs, and as soon as you start to work on it, save your consequent work as a new file.

+If you ever ask someone for their raw data and receive a file that looks like the following, you now know better!

 ![alt text](../fig/01-poor_raw_data.png "What raw data does *not* look like")